OpenDataology/website/content/en/docs/distributions/azure/azureEndtoEnd.md

 You can optionally choose to delete individual resources on your clusters using the [Azure cluster docs](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-tutorial-delete-cluster).

 ## Next steps
-Build your own pipeline using the [Kubeflow Pipelines SDK](/docs/components/pipelines/sdk/sdk-overview/).
+Build your own pipeline using the [OpenDataology Pipelines SDK](/docs/components/pipelines/sdk/sdk-overview/).